Lmandy239/FilmQueryProject/README.md

 -Simply choose as desired and follow the instructions, invalid answers will return the user to the main menu.

-** NOTE: The second option within the sub menu, to display additional info is a stub, selecting this option will lead to termination of the program.
+** NOTE: The second option within the sub menu, to display additional info, is a stub; selecting this option will lead to termination of the program.

 # Tech used
 Java